LouisJackman/language-x/README.md

   compatibility with the existing public field.
 Setters do not exist due to Sylan being a immutable language.

+### Bindings

+* Types, variables, functions are all in the same namespace.
+Although types and values exist in two different phases, compile-time and runtime respectively, Sylan still won't allow identifiers between the two to clash.
+* Types should start with capital letters, and values with lowercase letters.
+  This is just a convention though, one which Sylan's prelude package breaks frequently to make the language look more Java-like, e.g. `boolean` rather than `Boolean`.
+* Methods are namespaced to their types, although just deeper in the namespacing hierarchy rather than in a completely different standalone global namespace.
+* Shadowing is not allowed except for keyword identifiers.
+* There are three keyword identifiers: `_`, `continue`, and `it`. `continue` and `it` are _almost_ dynamically scoped, changing implicitly throughout scopes based on the context. `continue` binds to the innermost non-labelled `for` iteration function, `it` is the innermost syntactically-zero-parameter lambda's sole parameter, and `_` is an ignored value in a binding and a partial-application notation for the innermost invocation.
+* Types and variables can both be thought of as "bindings", just one at compile-time and another at runtime.
+Never the twain shall meet, at least until Sylan designs how they should interoperate if at all.
+This will depend on how compile-time metaprogramming is implemented and whether Sylan decides to implement any form of dependent typing.

 ### Type Hierarchies

 * Final classes and trait-like interfaces.
 No concrete inheritance or abstract